aijaz/blog/content/pages/about.md

 <a name="work"></a>
 # Work Experience

-## Software Developer, FastModel Sports (August 2015 - Present)
+## Software Developer, [FastModel Sports][] (August 2015 - Present)

-I just started working at FastModel as an iOS developer.
-I will be working on iOS apps for coaches and recruiters.
+I am an iOS developer at FastModel.
+I work on apps for coaches and recruiters.
+I'm currently developing our flagship app, FastRecruit, which helps college recruiters during the tournament seasons, when they're travelling to watch students play at various tournaments and camps.
+I am part of a small but amazing team of engineers, support staff, salespeople, and marketing staff and together we make something that we're proud of being associated with.
+The biggest compliment our company has ever gotten, in my opinion, is when customers say that our product allows them to get a normal night's sleep now, compared to the old way of staying up until 2 or 3 in the morning, just trying to figure out which games to attend.

-## Principal Engineer, Vaporstream (2012 - August 2015)
+## Principal Engineer, [Vaporstream][] (2012 - August 2015)

 I was the sole iOS developer of secure messaging and social networking apps.
 When I left, Vaporstream was a small startup with 5 developers: 1